fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 Our task for today is to make sure you know how the course is structured and general expectations.

 - [VIDEO: Course Intro, Syllabus Intro, and Why I like food](https://youtu.be/w4WJ5wmduY8)
 - Warren Belasco, "Why study food?", from _Food: The Key Concepts_, 1--13.
-Note the last couple pages are about eating meat (and seems a bit shaded against it, IMO).
-But Belasco misses a couple major points when talking about both the benefits and consequences of eating meat.
-On the quiz for today, plan to articulate what you think he is **not** addressing---but should---in that section.
-Hint: Does it have anything to do with his definition of "meat"?

 {% include alert.html class='warning' title='Syllabus quiz' text="
-This will cover the course into video, the syllabus, and the short Belasco reading.
+This will cover the course intro video, the syllabus, and the short Belasco reading.
 "%}

 {% include alert.html class='danger' title='Introductory post' text="
-Just to make sure everyone is connected, and as an informal way of introducing ourselves, please post on the class Discussion Board in UNM Learn (should be an obvious link on the left nav bar in Learn) a brief introduction and one of your most vivid food memories---and why it resonates with you.
+Just to make sure everyone is connected, and as an informal way of introducing ourselves, please post on the Canvas Discussion Board (should be an obvious link on the left nav bar on the Canvas course page) a brief introduction and one of your most vivid food memories---and why it resonates with you.
 These should be ~150 words or so.
 Please REPLY to the previous post (I've already put one there as a starter) so that we get one continuous thread---that makes reading through them MUCH easier.

-Remember that all work, including these introductions, are due on the the day they are listed on the syllabus---that's today!
+Remember that all work, including these introductions, are due on the the day they are listed on the syllabus---that's today (= by 9am tomorrow)!
 "%}